NesCafe62/pandora-3.0-core/README.md

 Also having less redundant stuff helps to save time in reading the code, when you only see things that are used.

 ### 2. Accumulate a repository of quality components for common needs
-With growth of community we could make them better and more of them.
+With growth of community we wiil have more componnets amd make them better.
 They will be free and available to anyone.

 ### 3. Architecture to always keep potention for customisations